Endyrm/trivia-overdrive/README.md

     e-->t;
 ```

+Finally, note that all other input types not indicated with the hints on the footer of the primary window are ignored by the menus.
+Testing these everywhere is essentially futile as it by design does not care unless it's defined as a switch case.

 ## The point of this project being open-source
 I'm a huge proponent of free and open source software, regardless of how bad or stellar the quality of my work is.
 I know that my work may help someone with a similar idea or is just generally trying to learn C on their own, which is why I decided to license it under the MIT license.
 I would suggest as courtesy to also have your derivative projects be open source, but since I understand that some projects may not be allowed that luxury, you have that freedom as a result of the chosen license.